Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates a file containing the text Best school ending by a new line
+Script that creates file in Task 7